 If your budget says you should have money left over, and the problem is that you’re spending it before it can be saved, this method will help.
 Estimate your savings, and work that into your automatic transfers.

-Another budgeting approach is to work backward.
-Start with your salary, and subtract all your expenses from it.
-Is anything left?
-If there is, direct the remainder so that it’s not spent during the month.
+You can also work backward.
+Start with your salary, and subtract all of your expenses from it.
+If there is anything left, direct the remainder of it somewhere to avoid spending it.

 Try the Anti-Budget

 Not all strategies work for everyone, of course; not everyone is a natural saver, and not everyone loves budgets or spreadsheets.

 If you know that you'll get bored or tired of meticulously tracking your expenditures, there’s another method you might want to try, sometimes known as the "anti-budget."
 You simply pull your savings from the top and spend the rest.
 There are no budget categories to keep track of.

 All you need to know is how much you can afford to save each month.
 You shouldn’t try to save so much that your checking account balance is $0 before you can pay the bills, but once you find a suitable amount—one good rule of thumb is to save 20% of your income—set up an automatic transfer at the beginning of the month so that your savings are put aside first.

 Keep Your Goals Realistic

 Saving money often means making sacrifices, and it can wear you down after a while.
 If your self-imposed restrictions on spending are too strict, you may be setting yourself up for failure.
 It’s like going on a really strict diet; if you deny yourself for too long, you may snap and undo all of your good work.